WebShark025/TheZigZagProject/README.md

 # Installation

-To install the bot, executes theese commands one by one:
+To install the bot, executes these commands one by one:

 ```
 git clone https://github.com/WebShark025/TheZigZagProject